Your Definitive Guide to VPN Protocols

 No one can deny that privacy and security are major concerns in the digital age.
 Cyber threats are ever-evolving; some have become so sophisticated that they can monitor and record our online activities in secret.
 This highlights the need to seriously consider solutions to protect our personal information — which is exactly where VPN protocols come in!

-In this quick guide, we’ll explore the ins and outs of VPN (Virtual Private Network) protocols, their various types, and how they compare to one another.
+In this quick guide, we’ll explore the ins and outs of VPN (Virtual Private Network) protocols, their various types, and how they compare.
 Only then May one appreciate the value that each VPN offers and determine the best fit for your privacy needs.

 Let’s dive in!

 First things first — what exactly do we mean by VPN protocol?
-After all, a good understanding of this is essential before we delve into the various types and how they work.
+After all, understanding this is essential before we delve into the various types and how they work.

-In simplest terms, a VPN protocol refers to a set of rules that determine how information is shared between a user’s device and a VPN server.
-These rules determine how to encrypt, and therefore secure, your data as it travels through the Internet.
+In simplest terms, a VPN protocol refers to rules that determine how information is shared between a user’s device and a VPN server.
+These rules determine how to encrypt and secure your data as it travels through the Internet.

 Now that we understand what VPN protocols are for, let’s move on to explore some of the most popular types out there.
 Note that while this is not an exhaustive list, these protocols represent many of the most common options that users will typically come across.

-As you’ll later learn, each protocol has its own defining features and characteristics that users should keep in mind before leveraging them as a potential security solution.
+As you’ll later learn, each protocol has its own defining features and characteristics that users should consider before leveraging them as a potential security solution.

 Here is a short overview of some of the most common types of VPN protocols used today:

-When it comes to speed, nothing beats the good old PPTP (Point-to-Point Tunneling Protocol), first introduced back in the 1990s.
+Regarding speed, nothing beats the good old PPTP (Point-to-Point Tunneling Protocol), first introduced in the 1990s.
 As one of the oldest protocols in existence, it’s fairly easy to set up and fast due to minimal encryption measures.

 Unfortunately, this also means that it’s not as secure as other VPN protocols, so it’s not ideal in cases that require high levels of privacy and security measures.
 For example, PPTP might be suitable for bypassing geo-restrictions, but not for torrenting, online banking, etc.